Wasm-DSL/spectec/README.md

 # Artifact For "Bringing the WebAssembly Standard up to Speed with SpecTec"
-This artifact is for PLDI 2024 paper: "Bringing the WebAssembly Standard up to Speed with SpecTec" and includes SpecTec, a domain-specific language (DSL) and toolchain that facilitates both the Wasm specification and the generation of artifacts necessary to standardize new features.
+This artifact is for PLDI 2024 paper: "Bringing the WebAssembly Standard up to Speed with SpecTec" and includes SpecTec, a domain-specific language (DSL) and toolchain that facilitates both developing the Wasm specification and the generation of artifacts necessary to standardize new features.

 ## Getting Started